Ideas slip away in the time it takes to write them down

 Some traditionalists will call this blasphemy.
 But this isn't replacing composition—it's extending the indeterminacy and curated unpredictability that composers have explored for over a century.

-Development is ongoing, with public access planned for a future release.
+Development ongoing.
+Public access planned for a future release.
 The name may change.